MERLIN: Multi-Stage Curriculum Alignment for Multilingual Encoder-LLM Integration in Cross-Lingual Reasoning: Abstract

 \section{Abstract}

-Large language models excel in English but still struggle with complex reasoning in many low-resource languages (LRLs).
-Existing encoder-plus-decoder methods, such as LangBridge and MindMerger, raise the accuracy for mid and high-resource languages, yet large performance gap remains for LRLs.
-We present MERLIN, a two-stage model-stacking framework that applies a curriculum learning strategy---from general bilingual bitext to task-specific data---and adapts only a small set of DoRA weights.
-On the AfriMGSM benchmark MERLIN improves exact-match accuracy by +12.9 pp over MindMerger and outperforms GPT-4o-mini.
-It also yields consistent gains on MGSM and MSVAMP (+0.9 and +2.8 pp), demonstrating effectiveness across both low and high-resource settings.
+Large language models (LLMs) excel in English but still struggle with complex reasoning in many low-resource languages (LRLs).
+Existing methods align LLMs with multilingual encoders, such as LangBridge and MindMerger, raising the accuracy for mid and high-resource languages, yet large performance gap remains for LRLs.
+We present \textsc{Merlin}, a model-stacking framework that iteratively refines in two-stages based on a curriculum strategy (from general to specific where general is bilingual bitext and specific is task-specific data) and adapts only a small set of DoRA weights.
+On the AfriMGSM benchmark \textsc{Merlin} improves exact-match accuracy by +12.9 pp over MindMerger and outperforms GPT-4o-mini by 15.2 pp. It also yields consistent gains on MGSM and MSVAMP (+0.9 and +2.8 pp), demonstrating effectiveness across both low and high-resource settings. \footnote{The implementation of \textsc{Merlin} is publicly available at \url{https://github.com/LLMforLRL/MERLIN}.}